 The city commissioned a detailed spatial analysis to assess the ability of various city areas to contribute to the city's 40 percent tree canopy goal.
-To achieve this goal, the study found that the city would need enough trees to provide tree canopy for 670 acres of land-roughly equivalent to 75,000 trees-to achieve 40 percent tree canopy cover.
-High-potential areas for tree planting include single-family residential areas, school grounds, and the public right-ofway.
-Sixty-five percent of Bellevue's tree canopy is on private property.
-Significant environmental benefits can result from tree planting in developed areas to help reduce stormwater runoff, cool homes and buildings, and clean the air near our homes and workplaces.
+The study found that the city would need to enough trees to provide tree canopy for 670 acres of land-roughly equivalent to 75,000 trees-

-To achieve this goal, we need to plant about 2,500 trees per year, with no net tree loss from development or tree removal.
-Achieving no net tree loss is challenging with a growing city and will require tree retention, preservation, and mitigation for tree loss.
-Stopping tree loss will involve updating our tree preservation codes and expanding our tree planting efforts on both public and private property.
-The city already plants 6,000-7,000 trees per year in our parks and hundreds of trees on our streets to preserve the health of the forest and plan for future forest succession.
+To achieve this goal, we need to plant about 2,500 trees per year with no net tree loss from development or tree removal.
+Achieving no net tree loss is challenging with a growing city, and will require tree retention, preservation, and mitigation for tree loss.
+This will involve updating our tree preservation codes and expanding our tree planting efforts on both public and private property.
+The city already plants 6,000-7,000 trees per year in our parks and hundreds of trees on our streets, to preserve the health of the forest and plan for future forest succession.

-The city is in the process of assessing the health of Bellevue's streams and developing a Watershed Management Plan to improve stream health.
+The city is in the process of assessing the health of Bellevue's streams, and developing a Watershed Management Plan to improve stream health.
 Through this planning process, the city will also review existing stream health metrics and recommend overarching metrics and targets for stream health.